It’s a fair question.

 But will HR really help you?
 Or are they there to protect the employer… against you?

 Some common questions I get from clients:

 Can I trust them?
 Should I trust them?

 Does it matter that the HR department is a part of the very organization I’m complaining about?

-*Do HR employees fear the loss of their own jobs if they back an employee against the company that employs them?
+Do HR employees fear the loss of their own jobs if they back me against the company that employs them?